Advocate for More Public Parks

 In April, I voted to support the resolution and move it out of the County Government Committee.

-Over a hundred comments were made in support at a recent New Lebanon meeting.
+Over a hundred comments were made in support of expanding the trail at a recent New Lebanon meeting.
 Then, a second meeting was held—again with large support.
-Join the groundswell and share your support for public parks and the extension of the Corkscrew Rail Trail.

 Members of the public turned out in large numbers Thursday night in support of Columbia County’s plan to sell property at 16 Lovers Lane to the Corkscrew Rail Trail Association for $500, contending the rail trail could be a boon to the town.